sarietta/theoputer-blog/content/posts/clock.md

 (transistor-transitor logic) variety.
-The properties of CMOS semiconductors are such that a "low" voltage or $0$ signal is usually around 0.8V and a high/$1$ voltage is usually very close to the supply voltage of the circtuit, which is 5V in our case.
+The properties of CMOS semiconductors are such that a "low" voltage or $0$ signal is usually around 0.8V and a high/$1$ voltage is usually very close to the supply voltage of the circuit, which is 5V in our case.
 Thus, when the clock transitions down to about 1.5V, the chips in the Theoputer (hopefully) see that as a transition from high to low, and when the clock transitions above about 3.5V the chips will see a transition from low